 Brain Waves Blog

-We’re sharing a sneak peek into the types of insights members of our new STREAM service get by digging into some aspects from the first report, Social Listening Benchmarks for Higher Education: January 2021.
+We’re sharing a sneak peek into the types of insights our client partners get by digging into some aspects from our report, Social Listening Benchmarks for Higher Education: January 2021.
 If you caught our last blog post, we explored social media as a conversation source and how you can analyze your campus’s online conversation against a comparable sample.
 Now we’re looking into news as a content source and how sites labeled or promoted as news sources can inform your content strategy.
-The posts should give you an idea of the depth of analysis and insight you can get as a STREAM member.
+The posts should give you an idea of the depth of analysis and insight you can get as a partner.

 As soon as we decided to start Campus Sonar, I committed to providing social listening benchmarks for the higher education industry.
 This was a direct response to what I heard from campus-based professionals at conferences and during research conversations.
 While the concept of social listening was intriguing, administrators weren’t sure how much conversation they should expect to find about their campus.
 Once they looked and knew how much conversation there was, the first question they had was “is that normal?”
 This is why we released our 2019 Online Conversation Benchmarks study—I wanted every college and university to be able to measure their online conversation and know how it compared to their peers.